smugg99/ESPREEDS/README.md

 # Setup
 Just update the .desktop file in the projects directory and place it in /usr/share/applications, make it autostart using some system utility (fe.
-Startup Applications), add IP addresses of the ESPREED01s in the main.py file and reboot your machine or start the program manually
+Startup Applications), add IP addresses of the ESPREED01s in the main.py file, reboot your machine or start the program manually.